 contribute to the velocity of the polymerase if it is helping to unwind the DNA strand.

-Ultimately, our goal is to develop a mathematical model that uses these forces to
+Ultimately, she developed a mathematical model that uses these forces to generate

-generate the pauses that occur during transcription, and determine the effect they
+the pauses that occur during transcription, and determine the effect they have on

 Dr. Jennifer Thorenson (2013)